Templeton Hospital

-Templeton Hospital (also known variously as Templeton Farm Mental Deficiency Colony, Templeton Farm Colony, Templeton Mental Hospital, Templeton Mental Farm, Templeton Hospital and Training Centre, Templeton Centre, and Templeton) was the site of the first 'psychoapaedic' or psychiatric institution for children, established in Aotearoa New Zealand, which opened outside the Canterbury township of Templeton in 1929 and closed in 2000.
+Templeton Hospital was the site of the first 'psychoapaedic' or psychiatric institution for children established in New Zealand, which opened outside the Canterbury township of Templeton in 1929 and closed in 2000.

 History

 Templeton Hospital was an administrative offshoot of Sunnyside Mental Hospital which was the first hospital for the mentally ill in Ōtautahi Christchurch, New Zealand, and ran from 1863 to 2001.
 Sunnnyside was separated administratively from Templeton Hospital in 1960.

 In 1917, 338 acres of land was purchased on Kirk's Road in Templeton by the Government for 'mental hospital purposes'.
 'Templeton Hospital Farm' was built by 1919, when it was inspected by Dr. Hay, the 'Inspector-General of Mental Hospitals'.

-On this site in 1929, Aotearoa New Zealand's first psychopaedic institution, known as Templeton Farm Mental Deficiency Colony was established.
-Its' ethos was informed by the eugenics movement of the period, as reflected in the 1928 Mental Defectives Amendment Act which arose from the earlier 1911 Mental Defectives Act.
+On this site in 1929, New Zealand's first psychopaedic institution, known as Templeton Farm Mental Deficiency Colony was established.
+Its ethos was informed by the eugenics movement of the period, as reflected in the 1928 Mental Defectives Amendment Act which arose from the earlier 1911 Mental Defectives Act.
 The institution was set up under the authority of Scottish eugenicist Dr Theodore Gray who was then the Director-General of the Mental Hospitals Department.
 'To protect white racial fitness [Grey] wanted segregated farm colonies for those with intellectual disability or mental illness, registration, screening and sterilisation.
 The first residents were boys but soon girls were sent there too, although sexes were segregated inside the institution.
 Dr. Gray personally signed some of the admission forms.'
 Templeton Hospital became a specialised state institution, for the [long term] care, control and vocational training of children with intellectual disabilities, who has previously been cared for in psychiatric hospitals.